How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 Homebrew casks only move when Homebrew updates them, so keep the cask and its cached files tidy in the same pass:

-The deprecated npm package still follows the usual npm upgrade flow, although migrating to the native build remains the better long-term choice.
+The npm package follows the usual global package update flow.
 Run it from the same user account and npm prefix you configured during installation:

 npm update -g @anthropic-ai/claude-code